 Meet the Chaplains

 Steve is the Pastor of the Kelseyville Presbyterian Church, where he has served since 1999.
-He has been an ordained Presbyterian Minister (PCUSA) for 28 years.
-He has earned a B.A. from the Bethany University, an M.A. from the Fuller Theological Seminary, a Masters of Divinity from the San Francisco Seminary, and a Doctorate of Ministry from the United Seminary.
+He has been an ordained Presbyterian Minister (PCUSA) for 36 years.
+Her earned a B.A. from Bethany University, an MA from fuller Theological Seminary.
+A Master of Divinity from San Francisco Seminary and a Doctor of Ministry from Union Seminary.
 Prior to coming to Kelseyville, Steve served churches in Skagway, Alaska and Washtucna, Washington.
-While in Skagway, Steve was a member of the volunteer fire department, serving as a dispatcher, communications officer, and chaplain.
+While in Skagway, Steve was a member of the volunteer fire department, serving as a dispatcher, communications officer and chaplain.